The sun is now halfway in its lifetime.

 Factors Affecting the Output of Your Solar Panel System

-Cloudy days contribute to the decrease in sunlight collection effectiveness since clouds reflect some of the sun’s rays and limit the amount of sun absorption by the panels.
+Cloudy days contribute to the decrease in sunlight collection effectiveness since clouds reflect some of the sun’s rays and limit the amount of sunlight absorption by the panels.

 Low Light Performance